Trade Policy and Structural Change: Quantitative Model

 where $\kappa_{n,t}^{j,j'}$ is the shifter for sector $j$'s demand for sector $j'$ composite good, $M_{n,t}^{j,j'}(z)$ is the input of sector $j'$ composite good for production of variety $z$ of sector $j$ and is produced using the sectoral composite goods, and $\sigma^{j}$ is the elasticity of substitution across sectoral composite goods for production of sector $j$ varieties.
-In production of varieties in sector $j$, the cost share of sector $j'$ inputs {\it within intermediate-input costs} is
+In sector $j$, the cost share of inputs from sector $j'$ \textit{within intermediate-input costs} is